zubeyir-bodur/Simple-Processor/README.md

 00-4
 ````
 ### Add & Sub
 The 4-bit data being added and substracted, and the result of the summation/substraction is shown in the display.
-For instance, if the instruction reads 5 and 7 from the register file and writes it back to any place in the register file, the display would show:
+For instance, if the add instruction reads 5 and 7 from the register file and writes it back to any place in the register file, the display would show:
 ````
 57-C
 ````